MuayThaiLegz/Module_06/README.md

 # Housing Rental Analysis for San Francisco

-*In this challenge my job is to use data visualization aggregation, interactive visualizations, and geospatial analysis, to find properties in the San Francisco market that are viable investment opportunities*.
+### In this challenge my job is to use data visualization aggregation, interactive visualizations, and geospatial analysis, to find properties in the San Francisco market that are viable investment opportunities.

 ---

 ## Technologies